RevealBi/Documentation/en/javascript/tooltips.md

 ![](images/tooltips-row-property.jpg)

 ## Prevent Tooltips from Showing
-To prevent tooltips from showing for all visualizations, or a specific visualzation, simply set the `args.Cancel` property to `true`.
+To prevent tooltips from showing for all visualizations, or a specific visualzation, simply set the `args.cancel` property to `true`.

-In this example, we are checking if the `args.Title` property is **Sales** and preventing the tooltip from showing by setting the `args.Cancel` property to `true`.
+In this example, we are checking if the `args.visualization.title` property is **Sales** and preventing the tooltip from showing by setting the `args.cancel` property to `true`.

 ```javascript
 revealView.onTooltipShowing = (args) => {